vipul79321/CP_Codes/computer-networking/week-2.md

 * Update Routing Tables by learning from neighboring routers and Advertise local routing information to neighboring routers

-**Types of Routing Protocols**
+### Routing Protocols

+* **Autonomous System**  -
+  * In networking terms, an autonomous system is a collection of networks that all fall under the control of a single network operator.
+  * The best example of this would be a large corporation that needs to route data between their many offices an each of which might have their own local area network.
+* **Interior Gateway Protocols** -
+  * Interior gateway protocols are used by routers to share information within a single autonomous system.
+  * There are majorly three type of Interior Gateway Protocols
     * Distance Vector Routing Protocol
     * Link-state Routing Protocol
     * Hybrid Routing Protocol
+* **Exterior Gateway Protocols** -
+  * Exterior gateway protocols are used to communicate data between routers representing the edges of an autonomous system.
+  * They work on the basis of Autonomous System Number(ASN) which is assigned by IANA(Internet Assigned Network Authority).

 #### Distance Vector Routing Protocol | Similar to Bellman-Ford
 [Link](https://www.computernetworkingnotes.com/ccna-study-guide/basic-routing-concepts-and-protocols-explained.html) | [Working Explained](https://www.computernetworkingnotes.com/ccna-study-guide/how-rip-routing-protocol-works.html) | [Link](https://www.geeksforgeeks.org/distance-vector-routing-dvr-protocol/)